 The Houston area is a paradise for pet owners!
 With its wide open spaces and lush green parks, there’s plenty of opportunity to get outside and enjoy the sunshine with your furry friends.
 One such spot is West Webster Dog Park, an expansive park that offers plenty of adventure for hounds and handlers alike.

-West Webster Dog Park features two large play areas – one for small dogs and another for larger breeds – both outfitted with agility equipment like hurdles, jumps, tunnels, weaving poles and more.
+West Webster Dog Park features two large play areas – one for small dogs and another for larger breeds – both outfitted with agility equipment like hurdles, jumps, tunnels, weaving poles, and more.
 It also has a convenient double-gated entry system to help keep pets safe while they explore their surroundings.
-There are even separate areas designated as “quiet zones” where you can take a break from all the canine fun without being disturbed by barking or rambunctious playmates.
+There are separate areas designated as “quiet zones” where you can take a break from all the canine fun without being disturbed by barking or rambunctious playmates.